rndennis/javascript-training/1/instructions.md

 ### Instructions

-1. Run `node 1.2.js`
+1. Run the script
-2. Complete the first TODO, run the script, and observe what happens
+2. Complete the TODO and uncomment lines 22 and 23 after completion
-3. Comment or delete the line you uncommented (line 20)
-4. Complete the second TODO, run the script, and observe what happens
+3. Run the script to verify your method works

 ### Post-lab Questions

-1. Why was `name` undefined?
+1. Why was `this.trainer` still `Renee`?
-2. What does this structure resemble?
+2. What does this construct resemble?

 ## 1.3 - var, let, and const